Dear MendMeShop,

 Knee synovial fluid

-These can range from being annoying to downright painful and can last a few seconds or be persistent for a few weeks.
+These symptoms can range from being annoying to downright painful and can last a few seconds or be persistent for a few weeks.
 Joint locking occurs when the fragment of torn meniscus does not work its way out of being lodged between your femur and tibia resulting in an inability to straighten or bend your knee.
 This can be painful and may cause weakness in the knee.
 You may have to manually move or manipulate your knee to get relief and you will feel a click or snap when it eventually unlocks.

 Stages of Symptoms